If these shops are closed because of Covid-19 you can bookmark their websites and look forward to a future visit.

-In addition to the thrill of finding a treasure at a resale shop (my cousin Natalie found new Burberry coats in a basement thrift shop) when we buy and sell at resale or consignment we’re also doing good.
-The New York Times reports fashion accounts for 8% of the world’s greenhouse gas emissions – yikes!
+In addition to the thrill of finding a treasure at a resale shop (Brenda’s cousin Natalie found new Burberry coats in a basement thrift shop) when we buy and sell at resale or consignment, we’re also doing good.
+Bloomberg reported in February of this year that fashion accounts for 10% of global carbon dioxide output – more than international flights and shipping combined!
 Most new clothing gets incinerated or thrown away within a year.
-It takes 2,000 gallons of water ! to make one pair of jeans.
-Here are a few consignment shops in the greater Boston area:
+It takes 2,000 gallons of water to make one pair of jeans.
+Here are a few consignment shops in the greater Boston area, plus a few online shops, so we can help our planet while looking good…

 40 South St. (formerly called Gumshoe) – this shop buys and sells clothes, accessories and gifts focused on the 1960s, 70s and 80s.
 40 South Street, Jamaica Plain, 617.522.5066 www.fortysouthst.com